-With the new contexts API release, developers can save their team valuable time while enhancing security practices.
+With the CircleCI contexts API, you can save your team valuable time while enhancing security practices.
 We know maintaining your organization’s security is crucial.
-There is the need to meet strict compliance guidelines, such as FedRAMP and GDPR, and what seems to be an increasing number of breaches, like the compromise of over 150,000 video security cameras as a result of a targeted Jenkins server.
-Acknowledging the importance of security is only the first step, though; you must also be actively vigilant about managing your security.
+There are strict compliance requirements to meet, such as FedRAMP and GDPR, and a growing number of security threats and supply chain vulnerabilities to guard against.
 On CircleCI, customers can proactively manage security requirements in myriad ways, like managing your organization’s sensitive keys or secrets.
-This process can be challenging when using CI/CD to create an automated delivery pipeline.

-Secrets are likely required to build, test, and deploy across multiple projects.
+Secrets are used to build, test, and deploy across multiple projects.
 Sharing them among your team while maintaining their security can be difficult.
-In this article, we will cover how using our new contexts API as part of your team’s security strategy can help automate your secret rotation according to best practices, providing the most protection possible.
+In this article, we will cover how using the contexts API as part of your team’s security strategy can help automate your secret rotation according to best practices, providing the most protection possible.

 Managing secrets with CircleCI contexts

 What about secret exposures you do not know about?
-Perhaps a raised exception in logs contains a secret value, exposing it to people who should not have access to it.
-Any system that handles secrets has the potential for accidental exposure due to human or machine error, and that includes code that builds on CircleCI.
+An exception in a log may contain a secret value, exposing it to people who should not have access to it.
+Regularly rotating static secrets can help protect your organization from risk.

 Our efforts to protect your secrets include encryption at rest and in transit, masking of secret values in build logs, and logging access to secret data stores by CircleCI employees.
 We are the first CI/CD tool to meet the rigorous security and privacy NIST-standards of FedRAMP, in addition to being SOC 2 Type II compliant.